navyaa31/cse15l-lab-reports/week1lab.md

 This results in no output.
 The cursor just returns to the next line.

 The working directory when the command was run was /home/lecture1.
 Having no argument with the cat command does not make sense because the cat command is supposed to print the contents of one or more files that are passed in as arguments.
 If no arguments are passed in, there contents from no files to print.
-The output is an error because after cat is entered with no arguments no other commands can be entered in the terminal now.
+The output is an error because after cat is entered with no arguments, following things that are entered will be printed because the cat command is still running.

 ## cat with a path to a directory as an argument
 ```